HANZ64/recruitment-HTML-CSS-JS-PHP/Readme.md

-Accent Design Front End Technical Test
+﻿Accent Design Front End Technical Test
 ======================================

 Thanks for your interest in the role of front-end web developer at Accent Design.
 We are looking for an experienced full stack developer with skills in HTML, CSS/SCSS and JavaScript, and with good communication skills, to join our established team developing websites, web-based software systems and mobile apps.
 The successful candidate will join the team on a full-time basis either as a remote worker, or at our studio in Norwich, UK.
 We are a small team, so you will be a big part of it.
 Your voice will be heard and you will be expected to take on jobs outside of your comfort zone.